History 4972 Dr. John Wigger

 Location: 304 Read Hall Cell: 573-239-3809

-The course will focus on big tent revivalists, healing evangelists, prosperity preachers, and televangelists, as the title suggests.
-We will begin the course reading Sinclair Lewis’s Elmer Gantry (1927), Matthew Sutton’s book about Aimee Semple McPherson (one of the most famous and colorful evangelists of the 1920s), and Edward Larson’s Summer for the Gods.
-Students will be asked to write a 500-word review of each book that concentrates on critical evaluation, not just summing up what the book says.
+We will begin by reading a biography of Lewis by Alan Jacobs.
+We will then read and discuss several of Lewis’s books.
+For each of these books, students will be expected to hand in at the beginning of class a 500-word book review that concentrates on critical evaluation, not just summing up what the book says.
 Like a good movie review, a book review should not just say whether a book is good or bad, but why.

 Academic honesty is fundamental to the activities and principles of a university.
 All members of the academic community must be confident that each person’s work has been responsibly and honorably acquired, developed, and presented.
 Any effort to gain an advantage not given to all students is dishonest whether or not the effort is successful.
 The academic community regards academic dishonesty as an extremely serious matter, with serious consequences that range from probation to expulsion.
 When in doubt about plagiarism, paraphrasing, quoting, or collaboration, consult the course instructor.

 If you have special needs as addressed by the Americans with Disabilities Act (ADA) and need assistance, please notify the Office of Disability Services, S5 Memorial Union, 882-4696 or the course instructor.
 Reasonable efforts will be made to accommodate your needs.